- Judi Morosohk, Director of Early Childhood Education

 Sarah Levy joined CAJE in June 2014 as our Director of Adult Education.
 Sarah has over 13 years of experience in the field of Jewish education, including day school teaching and synagogue experiential and supplementary education.
 Sarah holds a masters degree in Jewish Education and a doctorate in Education, with certificates in Day School Education, Advanced Jewish Studies, and Jewish Leadership Studies.
 In addition to her work with CAJE, Sarah consults with and develops curriculum for organizations locally, around the United States, and in Israel.
 Sarah loves being part of the CAJE team, continuing to bring high-quality Jewish education to the community.

 Cindy earned her Master of Science in Occupational Therapy with a specialty in Pediatrics from Columbia University and her Bachelor of Science in Early Childhood Education from the University of Delaware.
-She has 30 years of experience working with children and their families as a Pediatric Occupational Therapist and Educator in both the secular and non-secular community.
+She has over 30 years of experience working with children and their families as a Pediatric Occupational Therapist and Educator in both the secular and non-secular community.
 Additionally, she has over 5 years of experience working as a Marketing Consultant.
-Cindy is excited to share her love of working with children and passion for Judaism, meeting families where they are on their Jewish journeys and providing opportunities to explore Judaism together in fun and meaningful ways.
+Cindy is excited to share her love of working with children and passion for Judaism, meeting families where they are on their Jewish journeys, and providing opportunities to explore Judaism together in fun and meaningful ways.

 Karen Silverman has spent the past 18 years working in non-profit organizations on behalf of children and families in both the secular and Jewish communities.
 She began her career in nonprofits, working in public policy and advocacy, and gradually moving into nonprofit management.
 She is passionate about working with teens and served as the Executive Director of Smart-Girl for 5 years prior to joining CAJE.
 She is excited to be part of the newly funded Denver Jewish Teen Education and Engagement Initiative and looks forward to creating more avenues for teens to get involved in current programs, as well as new ones, in the Denver/Boulder community.